-The California Maritime Academy was established by legislation enacted in 1929 for the purpose of training young men for service as officers in the United States Merchant Marine.
-The Academy is financed by both Federal and State appropriations, the Federal Government having supplied a training ship and shore base, together with the necessary equipment.
+The California Maritime Academy, formerly known as the California Nautical School, was established by legislation enacted in 1929 for the purpose of training young men for service as officers in the United States Merchant Marine.
+The Academy is financed by both federal and state appropriations, the federal government having supplied a training ship and shore base, together with the necessary equipment.

 The outstanding accomplishment of the California Maritime Academy is reflected in the list of its graduates who are now serving on board American ships as responsible officers, and the rapid advancement in licensed ratings.
-The value of the training and education received in this Academy becomes more apparent when graduates become eligible for higher licensed positions, due to the ever-increasing restrictions and requirements of the Federal Government.
+The value of the training and education received in this Academy becomes more apparent when graduates become eligible for higher licensed positions, due to the ever-increasing restrictions and requirements of the federal government.
 In the evolution of the Merchant Marine a point has been reached where a sound educational foundation is of paramount importance to the modern seaman who desires to forge ahead and become a captain or chief engineer on a large modern vessel.